Welcome to Nihil Alienum

 Vivian Bullwinkel

 Vivian Bullwinkel was the sole survivor of the massacre of 21 nurses on Bangka Island in World War II.
 She spent the following three and a half years in Japanese internment camps in Sumatra.
 She appears in An Attractive Naivety, and in reading her diaries, notebooks, and her testimony at the Tokyo War Crimes Trials in December 1946, I was struck by her extraordinary courage and leadership.
+Her story is told in my historical novel, An Attractive Naivety.

-Subscribe to David's newsletter
+Subscribe to newsletter

-If you would like to receive monthly updates about my blogs, books, news, and upcoming events, please subscribe to my newsletter.
+If you would like to receive monthly updates about David Gormley-O'Brien's blogs, books, news, and upcoming events, please subscribe to the monthly newsletter.
 You can unsubscribe at any time.

 The subscriber's email address.